Other Names for this Disease

 - Polydactyly, sex reversal, renal hypoplasia, and unilobular lung

 - Smith-Lemli-Opitz syndrome.
 Genetics Home Reference (GHR).
 2007; http://www.ghr.nlm.nih.gov/condition/smith-lemli-opitz-syndrome.
 Accessed 3/13/2013.

 - Genetics Home Reference (GHR) contains information on Smith-Lemli-Opitz syndrome.
 This website is maintained by the National Library of Medicine.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Smith-Lemli-Opitz syndrome type 1.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Smith-Lemli-Opitz syndrome.
 Click on the link to view a sample search on this topic.